ohdongha/OrthNet/README.md

 ---
 ## Notes
 ### 1. Obtaining one representative gene model per locus
 - To detect co-linearity correctly, CLfinder needs genome coordinates of one gene model per each locus.
-If possible, select the gene model annotatoin file that inculdes "primary transcript" or "representative gene/isoform".
+If possible, select the gene model annotatoin file that inculdes "primary transcript" or "representative gene model/isoform".
-- `parse_gtf_2table.py -r` reports all gene models in the *.gtf* files whose genomic coordinates are overlapping.
+- `parse_gtf_2table.py -pr` reports all protein-coding (-p option) gene models in the *.gtf* files whose genomic coordinates are overlapping.
 If number of such gene models are small (less than <1%), probably the genome annotation has only representative gene models.
 - If genome annotation include isoforms, select only the primary isoforms.
-Often isoforms were named as *geneID.1*, *geneID.2*, etc., in which case you can choose only those ending with *.1* in the *.gtfParsed.txt* file.
-Check `select_primary_fromGTFparsed.py -h` if you have a list of primary/representative transcript/isoform/gene model IDs and select them in the *.gtfParsed.txt* file.
+Often isoforms are named as *geneID.1*, *geneID.2*, etc., in which case you can choose only those ending with *.1* in the *.gtfParsed.txt* file.
+Once you have a list of geneIDs for primary isoform/transcripts only, `parse_gtf_2table.py -e` can extract them from a *.gtf* file to create a new *.gtf* containing only primary isoform/transcript.
+The new *.gtf* file can be parsed to *.gtfParsed.txt* as Input #1.
+The CDS sequences can be extracted from the new *.gtf* file using `gffread -x` (and translated to obtain protein sequences if needed).
-- If there is no better way to select representative gene/transcript/isoform, `parse_gtf_2table.py -c` will collapse all gene models that have overlapping or identical coordinates, keeping only the longest one.
-See the script help for the detail.
-One can also modify the *.gtf* file, using [gtf2gtf.py in CGAT](https://www.cgat.org/downloads/public/cgat/documentation/scripts/gtf2gtf.html), to condense isoforms in each locus (thanks Keeley Adams for finding out this tool).
+- If there is no better way to select representative gene/transcript/isoform, `parse_gtf_2table.py -L` will cluster all gene models that have overlapping or identical coordinates, keeping only the one with the longest ORF.
+Plus and minus strands will be clustered separately.
+If you want to cluster all genes with overlapping coordinates and select the representative for each cluster yourself, `parse_gtf_2table.py -l` will print *.gtfParsed.txt* file with the cluster ID added as the last column without selecting a representative.
+See the script help (`parse_gtf_2table.py -h`) for details.
+- One can also modify the *.gtf* file, using [gtf2gtf.py in CGAT](https://www.cgat.org/downloads/public/cgat/documentation/scripts/gtf2gtf.html), to condense isoforms in each locus (thanks Keeley Adams for finding out this tool).
 - After obtaining the _.gtfParsed.txt_ file, make sure that only gene models included in this file are used for generating Input #2 and #3.  *GeneIDs* should be consistent over all three inputs.

 ### 2. Filtering 'best-hit' pairs based on HSP_cov